maciejglownia/StoikCytatQuiz/app/README.md

    of they answers (counted) related to total number of questions.
 7. Last option for user is to finish quiz.
 8. Quotes I keep in HashMap.
+9. There is also settings activity when user can:
+   a) send mail to developer,
+   b) read privacy policy,
+   c) rate app in the google store,
+   d) read description about application,
+   e) check the version of app - available at the bottom of layout.

 Of course there is space to develop this app for different features.